MauroDataMapper/docs/docs/plugins/sparql.md

 #### Example 3: Relating entities

-Find the ids of the classes which belong to a model called "Complex Test DataModel"
+Find the `id` of the classes which belong to a model called "Complex Test DataModel":

 ```sparql
 PREFIX mdm: <http://metadata-catalogue.org/>